manideep1116/Apache-by-Chef/README.md

 ```
 Here, in the above role we have written an attribute admin with the the port details and runlists with the recipes needed to be executed on the node.

-Base Roles: If suppose we have a bunch of softwares that need to be installed in all the nodes, we define required recipes and assign this base role to the runlist of any new nodes that join.
+Base Roles: If suppose, we have a bunch of softwares that need to be installed in all the nodes, we define required recipes and assign this base role to the runlist of any new nodes that join.

 ```
 {